Mithlond/codestyle/src/site/markdown/environment/wildfly.md

 Start the application server using the command `standalone.sh` or `standalone.bat` depending on your operating system.
 In the console log, you should see a log line about Wildfly picking up the something like

-    [org.jboss.as.connector.subsystems.datasources] (MSC service thread 1-2) WFLYJCA0001: Bound data source [java:jboss/datasources/MithlondDS]
+    [org.jboss.as.connector.subsystems.datasources] (MSC service thread 1-2) WFLYJCA0001: Bound data source [java:jboss/datasources/KeycloakDS]
+    [org.jboss.as.connector.subsystems.datasources] (MSC service thread 1-4) WFLYJCA0001: Bound data source [java:jboss/datasources/WildflyDS]
-    [org.jboss.as.connector.subsystems.datasources] (MSC service thread 1-1) WFLYJCA0001: Bound data source [java:jboss/datasources/KeycloakDS]
+    [org.jboss.as.connector.subsystems.datasources] (MSC service thread 1-6) WFLYJCA0001: Bound data source [java:jboss/datasources/MithlondDS]

-If you're runnig on Windows and get an error `Failed to start the http-interface service` it might be the management service using the same port as for example *NVIDIA Network Service*.
+If you're running on Windows and get an error `Failed to start the http-interface service` it might be the management service using the same port as for example *NVIDIA Network Service*.
 If this happens you need to stop that service before starting wildfly, change the management port of wildfly or change the port of NVidia service.

-Open the management console on your local development machine, and navigate to the Datasources pane, which can be found on the URL `http://localhost:9990/console/App.html`.
+Open the management console on your local development machine, and navigate to the DataSources pane, which can be found on the URL `http://localhost:9990/console/App.html`.
-Click on the `Configuration` tab, and select `Subsystems | Datasources` to validate the data sources `MithlondDS` and `KeycloakDS`.
+Click on the `Configuration` tab, and select `Subsystems | Datasources | NonXA` to validate the 3 data sources `KeycloakDS`, `MithlondDS` and `WildflyDS`.
 To access the management console in the development environment, use user name and password from the file ACCESS.txt.

 <img src="../images/datasources_scaled.png" style="margin:10px;" altText="Wildfly Datasources"/>